cloudnull/ansistack/README.md

 setup hypervisors and build virtualized infrastructure.
 The workflows driectory contains playbooks that are used to deploy solutions within virtualized infrastructure.

+## Deployment Particulars

+The process to build virtual machines has been broken up into three primary types.

+1. Image based deployment using QCOW2 images.
+These deployments will reside within a qcow2 container that can be dynamically expanded as needed.
+Image based deployments are pre-configured using cloud-init allowing the deployer to provide additional packages, script based automation, and static IP addresses.

+2. ISO based deployment.
+These deployments will setup the instance using a QCOW2 container that can be dynamically expanded as needed.
+The instance will bootup with the ISO attached to it and allow the operator to console to the VM to continue the installation or use-case.

+3. No OS based deployment.
+These deployments will setup the instance using a QCOW2 container that can be dynamically expanded as needed.
+The install will power-on, then wait for a boot protocol over the network.
+These instances will be connected to a vBMC controller, which will allow the instances to be controlled via iPMI.